sncis/newsdMe/README.md

 #### Application / Presentation Layer Security
 * User Registration with Email confirmation link
 * Password Policy
-* Username and Passwork login (no 2 Factor Authentication yet)
+* Username and Password login (no 2 Factor Authentication yet)
 * Custom Form validators for Registration and Login Form to make sure user input is valid and not malicious
 * Protected routes based on authentication and role based authentication
 * Custom validators to valid Data fetched from Newscatcher API and backend before rendering into the DOM
 * Generic Error Messages

-### Ohter measurements
+### Other measurements
-* using Environement Variables for sensitive Keys and Information
+* using Environment Variables for sensitive Keys and Information
 * only using up-to date and not vulnerable third party packages

-### List of measurements which could improve security even more
+### Some other measurements could be
 * 2 Factor Authentication
 * more sophisticated validators
 * credentials recovery
 * possibility to change username and password
-* protecting confirmation route
 * protecting against network flooding attacks
-* protecting against brute force attacks
-* restrict login attempts
+* implementing a Firewall